 There are many potential causes of spinal cord injuries, from diseases such as cancer, osteoporosis and arthritis to gunshot wounds and car accidents.
 Determining whether someone can be held accountable for your injury largely depends on what caused it and whether negligence was involved.

 If you believe someone else's negligence caused your paralysis, paraplegia or other spinal cord injury, turn to a knowledgeable trial lawyer at Coppola & Marlin, P.C., in Denver, Colorado.
 Send us an e-mail or call 303-242-8823 to schedule a free consultation.

-Discuss the Cause of Your Spinal Cord Injury With a Lawyer: Was Someone's Negligence a Factor?
+Discuss the Cause of Your Spinal Cord Injury With a Lawyer.
+Was Someone's Negligence a Factor?

 (Source: Mayo Clinic)

 Whatever the cause and whatever the results of a spinal cord injury, you owe it to yourself and your family to determine whether you have a viable legal claim for monetary compensation.

 Regardless of the cause, our Colorado attorneys welcome the opportunity to listen and advise you after you have suffered a serious spine injury.
-In a catastrophic injury case, you may make a claim against any negligent party who contributed to or caused the accident.
+In a catastrophic injury case, you may make a claim against any negligent party that contributed to or caused the accident.

 Call or e-mail our law offices to schedule a free initial consultation with a Denver spinal cord injury lawyer.
 We handle most cases on a contingency fee basis, which means that we don't collect attorney fees unless we obtain compensation for you.